cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Here is a list of the remaining components of the CT1 package, which could not be localized yet for all language versions:
-                        DE     EN    EL    ES     PL    RS   (xxx) Online help (html)      yes    yes   no    no     no    no Readme file (txt)       yes    yes   no    no     no    no CT book (pdf)           yes    yes   no    no     no    no CT presentation (pdf)   yes    yes   no    yes    no    no Elsner stories (pdf)    yes    yes   no    no     no    no
+                        DE     EN     EL    ES    FR    PL    SR Online help (html)      yes    yes    no    no    no    no    no Readme file (txt)       yes    yes    no    no    no    no    no CT book (pdf)           yes    yes    no    no    no    no    no CT presentation (pdf)   yes    yes    no    yes   no    no    no Elsner stories (pdf)    yes    yes    no    no    no    no    no

 In English and German the CT1 package is completely localized.
-If a component isn't available for another language version, then the according English component is attached.
+If a component isn't available for one of the other language versions, then the according English component is attached.

 Further language versions (Turkish, Russian, Ukrainian, French, ...) are partly under development.